Sandruski/rts-group-movement/docs/README.md

 If this research caught your eye and you want to keep practising, I suggest you to try to add one or all of the following improvements to the group movement system.

 1.
-2. Formations.
+2. Formations:
+- In contrast to groups, there are no internal collisions within the formation.
+If any space is left between some units, a non-grouped unit cannot occupy it.
+- Rules can be implemented to allow formations to break and reform on the other side of an obstacle if no path around the obstacle can be found, and/or to reshape.

 Generate formations around the clicked location.
 Check out how <I>Rise of Nations</I> (2003) does formations!
 When you click on your destination, if you hold the mouse button down and drag, small circles are drawn on the tiles, showing the formation that the selected units would made.
 PLUS: it also has smart systems where the melee is in front, the ranged behind, with artillery behind them.